souj05/Hotel-Booking-Cancellation-prediction/README.md

 # 🏨 Hotel Booking Cancellation Prediction

-A Machine Learning project that predicts whether a hotel booking will be cancelled, with an interactive Streamlit dashboard and a FastAPI REST API.
+A Machine Learning project that predicts whether a hotel booking will be cancelled or not , with an interactive Streamlit dashboard and a FastAPI REST API.

 🔗 **Live App:** [https://hotel-booking-cancellation-prediction-ffyugdhduxby5bvxuuqje6.streamlit.app/](https://hotel-booking-cancellation-prediction-ffyugdhduxby5bvxuuqje6.streamlit.app/)